mia-platform-marketplace/Node.js-PrePost-Microservice-Example/README.md

 > Mod: you can change the name of *notify-slack* but you need to modify  *notifications-sender.js - line 22* or pass the name via environment variables.

+Once created add it to Endpoints.
+Go to *DevOps Console -> Design -> Endpoints* and Create a new Endpoint with the following values:

+- base path: /notify-slack
+- type: external Proxy
+- microservice: notify-slack

+Once created uncheck *Public* and *Only with API keys* checkboxes.
+Moreover set Use Group Permission to zero.

 ### Step 5 - CRUD Collection and Expose it

 The CRUD service stores all messages sent to Slack.
 We will add to POST the post to hook created before.